Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     education sector issued by the Minister of Education and Training.
-2. Training institutions are responsible for completing the database at the training institution and fully and accurately updating data on master\'s training into the national database system on higher education; exporting data to summarize reports from the system, signing confirmation of the training institution and sending it to the Ministry of Education and Training before December 31 every
+2. Training institutions are responsible for completing the database at the training institution and fully and accurately updating data on master's training into the national database system on higher education; exporting data to summarize reports from the system, signing confirmation of the training institution and sending it to the Ministry of Education and Training before December 31 every